The Eidetica Initiative

 Photo by kate yerunova / Unsplash

-Eidetica is a research and public-education initiative investigating how humans create meaning, maintain coherence, and navigate high-information environments.
+A research and public-education initiative focused on coherence, cognition, and meaning in high-information environments.

-• how coherence can be restored at personal and societal levels
+• how coherence can be stabilized and renewed through regulatory processes

 The Eidetica Initiative serves as the research home for this work and will expand into: